 What are train pushers?

-Passenger pushers or oshiya (押し屋), are staff (Usually students employed on summer break) who’s main job is to ensure each and every one of the passengers on the platform gets on the train.
+Passenger pushers or oshiya (押し屋), are staff (Usually students employed on summer break) whose main job is to ensure each and every one of the passengers on the platform gets on the train.

 Take a look at the video below to see the ‘oshiya’ in action.
 It’s quite something!